 There is a long laundry list of diseases associated with ticks.
 You've probably heard of many of them, but some you may not even know exist.
-Some of the diseases spread by diseases include Lyme disease, Rocky Mountain spotted fever, Powassan virus, Colorado tick fever, babesiosis, ehrlichiosis, and tularemia, which can cause tick paralysis.
-The risk of each of these diseases depends on which tick you or your pet has been exposed to.
+Some of the diseases spread by ticks include Lyme disease, Rocky Mountain spotted fever, Powassan virus, Colorado tick fever, babesiosis, ehrlichiosis, and tularemia, which can cause tick paralysis.
+The risk of disease depends on which tick you or your pet has been in contact with.
 Blacklegged ticks, commonly known as deer ticks, are the primary threat for Lyme disease.
 American dog ticks are the most likely ticks to spread Rocky Mountain spotted fever and tularemia.
-Lone star ticks also spread Rocky Mountain spotted fever and tularemia but they are also a common vector for ehrlichiosis.
+Lone star ticks spread Rocky Mountain spotted fever and tularemia and are vectors for ehrlichiosis.
 Groundhog ticks, which prefer to feed on groundhogs and other small mammals, are a high-risk vector for Powassan disease.

 Our pets can also contract tick-borne diseases, but the impact each of these diseases has depends on the animal.
 Between dogs and cats, our dogs are the most susceptible to tick-borne diseases.
 But that doesn't mean our cats are safe.
 Cats can contract serious diseases like Haemobartonellosis and cytauxzoonosis from ticks.
 While rare, these diseases can be deadly.